 In accordance with the Advisory Agreement and the Sub-Advisory Agreement, the Company will reimburse the Adviser and Sub-Adviser for any organizational expenses and Offering costs that are paid on the Company's behalf, which consist of, among other costs, expenses of the Company's organization, actual legal, accounting, bona fide out-of-pocket itemized and detailed due diligence costs, printing, filing fees, transfer agent costs, postage, escrow fees, data processing fees, advertising and sales literature and other Offering-related costs.
 Pursuant to the terms of the Advisory Agreement and Sub-Advisory Agreement, the Advisers are responsible for the payment of Offering costs to the extent they exceed 1.5% of the aggregate gross proceeds from the Offering.
-As of September 30, 2012 and December 31, 2011, the Adviser and Sub-Adviser incurred approximately \$2.1 million and \$911,000, respectively, of Offering costs on the Company's behalf.
-On the execution of the Advisory Agreement and Sub-Advisory Agreement, on May 31, 2012, the Company recorded a due to affiliate liability and capitalized the deferred Offering costs as it is expected that the Company will reimburse the Advisers for these costs.
+As of September 30, 2012 and December 31, 2011, the Adviser and Sub-Advisory Agreement, on May 31, 2012, the Company recorded a due to affiliate liability and capitalized the deferred Offering costs as it is expected that the Company will reimburse the Advisers for these costs.
 As of September 30, 2012, the balance of the due to affiliate liability related to organization and Offering costs was \$2.1 million.
-On the initial closing, and every closing thereafter, 1.5% of the proceeds of such closing will be amortized as a charge to additional paid in capital and a reduction of deferred Offering costs, until such asset is fully amortized.
-As of September 30, 2012, approximately \$2,000 had been amortized.
-The Company expects to reimburse the Advisers for organizational expenses and Offering costs incurred on its behalf on a monthly basis up to a maximum aggregate amount of 1.5% of the gross Offering proceeds.
+On the initial closing, and every closing thereafter, 1.5% of the proceeds of such closing will be amortized as a charge to additional paid in capital and a reduction of deferred Offering costs, and every closing thereafter, 1.5% of the proceeds of such closing will be amortized.
+The Company expects to reimburse the Advisers for organizational expenses and Offering costs in the Advisers for organizational expenses and content of the secure on its behalf on a monthly basis up to a maximum aggregate amount of 1.5% of the gross of organizational expenses and Offering costs is cost for organizational expenses and Offering costs is corrected on its behalf on a monthly basis up to a maximum aggregate amount of 1.5% of the gross Offering proceeds.